tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 * M1 Mac with working m1n1 setup (M1 Pro/Max are not supported by U-Boot yet) and a blank partition, separate from the macOS stub partition, which is at least 5GB (10GB for full GUI)
 * For Mac mini users: tested and working HDMI monitor.
 Many do not work properly; if it shows the Asahi Linux logo and console when m1n1 is running, it's fine.
 Note that HDMI is at this time broken completely if the stub partition has macOS 12.0.1 or newer.
 * Ethernet cable (WiFi drivers are not incorporated yet)
-* USB keyboard and mouse (internal keyboards are not supported by U-Boot yet)
 * USB flash drive which is at least 512MB and can be fully erased
 * For laptop users: USB to Ethernet adapter, USB A to C adapter, and hub
 * An x86_64 Linux PC (any distro is fine) on the same network as the Mac